LogoCoatedMagnets

 Supplier laneBest whenManufacturing pathOfficial signalWatchouts

-Open-mold private-label supplierKnown GoPro-style interface, light payload, and brand / packaging changes only.Existing accessory SKU, minor color or pack changes, fast sample loop.TELESIN catalog scale and TELESIN magnetic-base positioning.Little differentiation, limited geometry control, and no room for high-impact claims.
+Open-mold private-label supplierKnown GoPro-style interface, light payload, and brand / packaging changes only.Existing accessory SKU, minor color or pack changes, fast sample loop.TELESIN catalog scale and TELESIN magnetic-base positioning, with no public vehicle-scene speed or payload limit on the cited product page.Little differentiation, limited geometry control, and no room for high-impact claims or ambitious moving-vehicle promises.

 Multi-platform quick-release assemblerProject must bridge action-camera ecosystems or bundle more than one interface kit.Known mount body with adapter-stack changes and tighter interchange review.GoPro now publishes both standard and 1/4-20 magnetic latch paths, while DJI and Insta360 keep different quick-release logic and scene boundaries.Interface sprawl, packaging confusion, and higher return risk if adapter fit is vague.

-Full custom OEM / ODM manufacturerBuyer needs a new latch, new body, wet-use stack, or stronger differentiation.DFM, tooling, prototype loops, retention testing, and supplier-owned process control.TELESIN scale signals, SUREWO process coverage, and ASTM / ISO / IEC method boundaries once wet-use claims appear.Tooling cost, longer timing, and much higher damage if requirements stay vague.
+Full custom OEM / ODM manufacturerBuyer needs a new latch, new body, wet-use stack, or stronger differentiation.DFM, tooling, prototype loops, retention testing, and supplier-owned process control.TELESIN scale signals, SUREWO process coverage, ASTM / ISO / IEC method boundaries, and Arnold’s magnet-grade / coating guidance once wet-use or high-heat claims appear.Tooling cost, longer timing, and much higher damage if requirements stay vague.

 RFQ matrix